OpenNebula/docs/source/intro_release_notes/release_notes/uspng.rst

 When using Apache to serve Sunstone, it is required that you disable or comment the ``PrivateTMP=yes`` directive in ``/usr/lib/systemd/system/httpd.service``.

-There is an automatic job that removes all data from ``/var/tmp/``, in order to disable this, please edit the ``/usr/lib/tmpfiles.d/tmp.conf`` and re ove the line that removes ``/var/tmp``.
+There is an automatic job that removes all data from ``/var/tmp/``, in order to disable this, please edit the ``/usr/lib/tmpfiles.d/tmp.conf`` and remove the line that removes ``/var/tmp``.

 Ubuntu 14.04 Platform Notes
 --------------------------------------------------------------------------------

-Package ruby-ox shouldn't be installed as it cointains a version of the gem incompatible with the CLI
+Package ruby-ox shouldn't be installed as it contains a version of the gem incompatible with the CLI

-RedHat 7.0 Platform Notes
+CentOS/RedHat 7.0 Platform Notes
 --------------------------------------------------------------------------------

 In order to install ruby dependencies, the Server Optional channel needs to be enabled.
 Please refer to `RedHat documentation <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/>`__ to enable the channel.

 Alternatively, use CentOS 7 repositories to install ruby dependencies.

+The libvirt/qemu packages used in the testing infrastructure are the ones in the ``qemu-ev`` repository.
+To add this repository you can install the following packages:

+.. prompt:: bash # auto

+    # yum install centos-release-qemu-ev
+    # yum install qemu-kvm-ev

 Nodes Platform Notes
 --------------------------------------------------------------------------------